pyloid/docs/guides/build-guide/pyloid-html.md

 ### Backend Packaging with PyInstaller

 PyInstaller is a tool that converts Python applications into standalone executables.
-Pylon Boilerplate uses different spec files for each operating system:
+Pyloid Boilerplate uses different spec files for each operating system:

 - Windows: `build-windows.spec`
 - Linux: `build-linux.spec`